gdrubich/kenwin_test/kenwin/README.txt

 - Install the project in editable mode with its testing requirements.

     env/bin/pip install -e ".[testing]"

+- Create PostgreSQL Database.

+_change username according to your local system username -- this will come in handy when setting up peer authentication._

+postgres=# CREATE USER username WITH PASSWORD 'password';
+postgres=# CREATE DATABASE kenwin_test OWNER owner;

 - Initialize and upgrade the database using Alembic.